Becoming a Foster Parent

 Need for Foster Parents

 With few exceptions, most of the foster children in Monroe County are in the care and custody of the Department of Human and Health Services.
-Right now Monroe County has approximately 1100 children in foster care of all races and ages, from birth to 18.
-More than 800 of these children are in foster homes within Monroe County, with the balance placed in higher levels of care.
+On average, Monroe County has approximately 470 children in foster care of all races and ages, from birth to 21.
+Approximately 250 of these children are in foster homes within Monroe County, with the balance placed in higher levels of care.
 Many of these children are returned to their own home when the crisis, which had resulted in their placement into foster care, has passed.
-Others, unable to return home for a variety of reasons, are adopted, often by their foster parent.
+Others, unable to return home for a variety of reasons, are adopted, often by their foster parent, or child may be placed with a relative through custody or guardianship.
 Your help is greatly needed to provide a safe, nurturing home for a child.

 Children enter foster care as a result of abuse and/or neglect, or as a voluntary placement.
 The need for foster and foster/adoptive homes is great.
 Monroe County Department of Human and Health Services is looking for families who will foster infants, preschoolers, school-age children, adolescents and teens, sibling groups, pregnant and parenting teens, as well as special needs children (e.g. medically frail children).
 As some foster children become available for adoption, foster parents are often given the opportunity to adopt.
 Except for personal legal fees, the adoption entails no costs.